 If your ex is fearful avoidant, this moment probably feels loaded with meaning.
 You're wondering: Does this mean they miss me?
 Are they ready to talk?
 Should I respond?
 And underneath all that, there's probably a quiet, aching hope.

 I want to start by saying this: your hope isn't naive.
-But your fear—that this could hurt you again—isn't unfounded either.
-Fearful avoidant attachment is complicated, and understanding what's really happening behind that message is crucial before you respond.
+But your fear, that this could hurt you again, isn't unfounded either.
+Fearful avoidant attachment is complicated, and understanding what's really happening behind that message matters more than most people realise before you respond.

 What Fearful Avoidant Attachment Actually Means